 Many of the families we serve are working people living at or below the poverty or ALICE Report income levels.
 Often times people who work hard to be self-sufficient find that even a minor emergency can result in unpaid bills or loss of housing.
-Sponsored and staffed by the Daughters of Charity of St. Vincent DePaul, local residents and a myriad of volunteers, the Center provides services to all members of the community.
-Services are provided within the framework of the core values of the Daughters of Charity: reverence, integrity, generosity and unity.
+Sponsored and staffed by the Daughters of Charity of St. Vincent DePaul, local residents and many volunteers, the Center provides services to all members of the community.

 At Seton Center we are committed to serving each client and customer with great hospitality and respect.
 We believe in the true meaning of charity which is love.
-Whether the need is advocacy, information, material or financial aid, or just a really great bargain, we strive to meet these needs with integrity so that all those seeking charity find an experience of love.
+Whether the need is advocacy, information, material or financial aid, or a great bargain, we strive to meet these needs with integrity so that all those seeking charity find an experience of love.

 Seton Center’s programs: